Canine Influenza Continues to Spread

 Influenza updates: Dogs in several more states infected with H3N2 canine influenza

 Canine influenza continues to crop up in cities and towns scattered across the U.S..
-Scientists at Cornell's Animal Health Diagnostic Center (AHDC), Idexx Reference Laboratories, and several veterinary diagnostic laboratories across the country have pooled their data and updated H3N2 surveillance maps on July 10.
+Scientists at Cornell's Animal Health Diagnostic Center (AHDC), Idexx Reference Laboratories, and several veterinary diagnostic laboratories across the country have pooled their data and updated H3N2 surveillance maps.